How Much Should You Have Saved for Retirement by Age?

 Retirement Calculator Compound Interest CalculatorThe 4% Rule: How Much Can You Safely Withdraw?

-The 4% rule, derived from the 1998 Trinity Study by Cooley, Hubbard, and Walz, states that withdrawing 4% of your portfolio in the first year of retirement, then adjusting for inflation each year after, has historically sustained a portfolio for at least 30 years in most market conditions.
+The 4% rule (from the 1998 Trinity Study) says you can withdraw 4% of your portfolio the first year, then adjust for inflation each year after, has historically sustained a portfolio for at least 30 years in most market conditions.

 The Power of Starting Early: $200/Month From Age 25 vs. 35

-Compound interest is the single most powerful force in retirement saving.
-Here is what $200 per month invested at a 7% average annual return looks like depending on when you start:
+Compounding is the whole game in retirement savings.
+Here's what $200 per month invested at a 7% average annual return looks like depending on when you start:

 | Start Age | Monthly Contribution | Balance at 65 | Total Contributed | Growth |